 So many people ask, “who captures your photos?
 Do you have a monkey that follows you around the world with a camera or a professional, personal photographer?”
 The answer is, “I wish.”
-Some of the most magical photos I’ve had taken of me on trips for work or pleasure were actually by tour guides, park rangers, hotel employees (servers, GM’s … and this one was taken by the pool boy at my hotel who guards the beach aka the security guard).
+Some of the most magical photos I’ve had taken of me on trips for work or pleasure were actually by tour guides, park rangers, hotel employees (servers, housekeepers, random couples, a random dude who I see has the same smart phone was I and may know how to possibly point and shoot, tour operators, GM’s … and this one was taken by the pool boy at my hotel who guards the beach aka the security guard).

 When I’m not at a restaurant or hotel, I often ask couples.
 When couples are on vacation together, I offer to be their photographer and because I take my time and put in extra effort and as a result, shoot great shots of them, most insist they take one of me in return as a “thank you”.
 It’s a win/win.

 (Tip #2: This photo was taken when I traveled to Greece alone and offered to take a photo of a couple who were also tourists.
 They offered to take one of me in return and I ended up becoming friends with the girlfriend to this day.)